Skip to main content

 The evaluator:

-1. Scores each context chunk independently (0.0 to 1.0) for relevance to the query
+1. Scores each context chunk on its own (0.0 to 1.0) for relevance to the query.

-2. Calculates final score as the mean average of all chunk scores
+2. Calculates the final score as the mean of all chunk scores.

-3. Stores individual chunk scores in the result metadata for transparency
+3. Stores the individual chunk scores in the result metadata.

 var testCase = EvalTestCase.builder()